|North Bay Battalion|

 Norcross and his girlfriend, Sylvia, reside in Calgary.

-The 2012-13 season is Will McMillian’s seventh season with the Calgary Hitmen.
+The 2012-13 season is Will McMillian’s eighth season with the Calgary Hitmen.
 McMillian is a Certified Athletic Therapist with a degree in Physical Education from the University of Calgary.
 Prior to joining the Hitmen, he spent two years working with the Moose Jaw Warriors, one season with the Calgary Junior A Royals and nine years as the head athletic therapist at S.A.I.T.

 McMillian and his wife, Loreen, have a son named Sean.

-Jason Monnery is in his third season as an assistant trainer with the Calgary Hitmen.
+Jason Monnery is in his fourth season as an assistant trainer with the Calgary Hitmen.
 Monnery was born and raised in Calgary, and has an Athletic Injury Management Certificate from the Sports Medicine Council of Alberta.
 He is looking to pursue a career in Sports Management.

 Curle got his play by play start in 1993 calling Senior Hockey in Southeast Saskatchewan.
 The following year he was promoted to Tier 2 where he spent two seasons as the voice of the SJHL's Estevan Bruins.
 Curle is a graduate of Western Academy Broadcasting College in Saskatoon.